caycurry01/caycurry01/README.md

 - Job Applications
 - Building Projects

-## 🚀 Projects
+## ☁ Projects

 ### Project 1: Project Starter
-- **Description:** For Ally, I built a Python script that utilized GitLab APIs to push a large folder of basic Terraform files to a new repository.
+- **Description:** For Ally, I built a Python script that utilized GitLab APIs to push a large folder of basic Terraform files for both AWS and Azure to a new repository to make building IaC projects quicker.
 - **Tech Stack:** Python, GitLab, Terraform, HCL

 ## ☎️ Contact